HSaleem352/Bootcamp_Project_3/README.md

 - Question 6 related page: Hamza
 - Question 7 related page: Dean

+## Instructions on how to use and interact with the project

+## Efforts for ethical considerations made in the project

 ## Dataset:
 Nagaraj, G., Khaki, A., & Shah, D. (2023).
 Covid-19 and Cancer Consortium (CCC19) breast cancer and racial disparities outcomes study.
 Zenodo. https://doi.org/10.5281/zenodo.7644334